Forward $\chi^2$ Divergence Based Variational Importance Sampling: Experiments

 The classic GLM is not a latent variable model.
 However, we can extend a GLM to a partially observable GLM (POGLM) \citep{pillow2007neural}, which becomes a latent variable model.
 Specifically, POGLM studies neural interaction when the spike data is partially observable, which is often the case in neuroscience since it is usually unrealistic to collect all neurons in a target brain region.
 Consider a group of $N$ neurons where $V$ of them are visible neurons and $H$ of them are hidden neurons (with $N = V + H$).
 Given the spike train $\bm Y$, we denote its left $V$ columns as $\bm X = \bm Y_{1:T, 1:V}\in\Nd^{T\times V}$ which contains the visible spike train, and the right $H$ columns as $\bm Z = \bm Y_{1:T, V+1:N}\in\Nd^{T\times H}$ containing the hidden spike train.
-Then the firing rate is

-for both visible and hidden neurons.
+Then the firing rate is for both visible and hidden neurons.
 Since the hidden spike train is not observable, POGLM becomes a latent variable model with observed variable $x_{t,n}$ and hidden variable $z_{t,n}$.
-The model parameter $\theta$ is defined to be $\{b_n, \cbr{w_{n\gets n'}}_{N\times N}\}$. $\bm\psi$ is pre-defined.
+The model parameter $\theta$ is defined to be $\{\bm b, \bm W\}$.
 The graphical model of POGLM is sketched in Fig.~\ref{fig:poglm_synthetic}(a) top.

 To do VI or VIS on POGLM, a commonly used variational/proposal distribution \citep{rezende2014stochastic,kajino2021differentiable} is $q(z_{t,n}|x_{1:t-1,1:V},z_{1:t-1,1:H}) = \operatorname{Poisson}(f_{t,n})$, where $f_{t,n}$ is defined in Eq.~\ref{eq:poglm}.
-Note that when using Eq.~\ref{eq:poglm} to define the variational distribution, $\{b_n, \cbr{w_{n\gets n'}}_{H\times N}\}$ forms the variational parameter set $\phi$.
+Note that when using Eq.~\ref{eq:poglm} to define the variational distribution, $\{\bm b, \bm W\}$ forms the variational parameter set $\phi$.
 The graphical model of the variational distribution is sketched in Fig.~\ref{fig:poglm_synthetic}(a) bottom.